ONLYOFFICE/OneClickInstall/README.md

 ## ONLYOFFICE One Click Installation Overview

-An ONLYOFFICE One Click Installation is used to automate the deployment process of ONLYOFFICE Free Edition using the Docker container technology.
+An ONLYOFFICE One Click Installation is used to automate the deployment process of ONLYOFFICE Community Edition using the Docker container technology.
-ONLYOFFICE Free Edition is an open source software that comprises Document Server, Community Server and Mail Server, all to resolve the collaboration issues for both small and medium-sized teams.
+ONLYOFFICE Community Edition is an open source software that comprises Document Server, Community Server and Mail Server, all to resolve the collaboration issues for both small and medium-sized teams.